dimi309/clunker/README.md

 Clunker
 =======

 This is my first ever experiment with the Rust language.
-I have no idea where it is going.
-For the moment it is basically a program, written in Rust, which draws a box using the Vulkan API.
+It is basically a program, written in Rust, which draws a box using the Vulkan API.

 I am not using ash or any other Vulkan-wrapping crate.
 I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) C library with Rust